Year 2000

 Rosie’s letter to Alan Milburn, the then Health Minister, describing our disappointment with the NSC, is reported to have “saddened” the National Screening Committee – but I suspect may have given them food for thought.
 Our campaign for national neonatal CF screening continues and increases in intensity!

-July 6th.
-Visit Nottingham City Hospital to attend the investigators meeting of the TOPIC clinical trial which is funded by the CF Trust
+5.6.2000 Visit Nottingham City Hospital to attend the investigators meeting of the TOPIC clinical trial which is funded by the CF Trust

 Alan Smyth

 This is the second year of a trial to compare the efficacy and toxicity of once versus three times daily intravenous tobramycin.
 Dr Alan Smyth consultant paediatrician at the hospital is the lead investigator.
 There have been problems with recruiting patients but these are being resolved.
 I was impressed by their account of progress.
 This is the first big clinical trial the CF Trust has funded for some years and it is essential it is a success.
 I think it will be.
-(Indeed, it was completed and a great success proving daily IV tobramycin was as effective as three times daly injections and safe.
+(Indeed, it was completed and a great success proving once daily IV tobramycin was as effective as three times daily injections and also safe.

 I was requested to give a presentation on “Clinical Trials the Way Forward”.
 Two important points which I made were the importance of CF clinics entering their patients into the UK database, so that we know where and what type of patients are available for future trials of all types .
 As mentioned above I am now quite convinced of the need to link the Clinic Support Grants, which all special CF centres now receive to their entry of their patients’ annual data into the UK database.
 Also clinics who receive support from the CF Trust should be obliged to collaborate with CF trials if requested to do so.
-I was pleased that these suggestion did not cause an uproar but were generally excepted by clinicians at the meeting.
-We will raise them at the Directors of Large CF Clinics meeting in October.
+I was pleased that these suggestions did not cause an uproar but were generally accepted by clinicians at the meeting.
+I will raise them at the Directors of Large CF Clinics meeting in October.

 One further suggestion I made was that we should consider forming a CF Trust clinical investigation network as has recently been started in the USA by the CF Foundation.
 We already have a very good clinical trials advisory group chaired by Ros Smyth.
 In the USA 8 of the large Specialist CF Centres are funded for five years ($150,000 pa each) to have a permanent trials nurse and supporting infrastructure.